Sokrates1989/backup-restore/docs/DATABASE_BACKUP.md

 Backups are stored in the `backups/` directory at the project root.

-**Volume Mount:** The backups directory is mounted as a Docker volume, making backups accessible on the host system at:
+**Volume Mount:** The `backups/` directory is typically mounted as a Docker volume, making backups accessible on the host system at, for example:
 ```
-d:\Development\Code\python\python-api-template\backups\
+/path/to/backup-restore/backups/
 ```

 ### File Types